Jkierem/fundacion-latir/README.md

 - Avoid adding new dependencies.
 Minimal amount of dependencies is preferred.
 If a new dependency is needed, it must be approved and made a case of why it is needed.
 - All new features are added through a PR and need a code review with approval of the dev lead.
 - **NEVER** push directly to master.
-- Due to time constraints, tests are not required
+- Due to time constraints, tests are not required but the developer should make sure that the feature is indeed working.
 - We are not using linters but bear in mind that `create-react-app` already has some linting options that will show up as warnings when running `yarn start`.
 It is preferrable to follow those linting rules.

 ## Git Flow